powsybl/powsybl.github.io/pages/documentation/simulation/powerflow/openlf.md

 The cache mode allows faster runs when modifications on the network are light.
 Not all modifications types are supported yet, currently supported modifications are:
 - target voltage modification
-- retained switch open/close status modification
+- switch open/close status modification.
+The switches to be modified must be configured via the `actionableSwitchesIds` property (as an array, or as a comma or semicolon separated string).

 The default value is `false`.